Near-symplectic 2n-manifolds

-This work aims to find a good notion to generalize near-symplectic structures on higher dimensions, and focuses on the 6-dimensional case.
-It is also one of our goals to display the presence of PS-overtwistedness in a setting different from a question of fillability.
-In this case it is under the near-symplectic framework.
-We also want to present a construction of a contact fibration over an open dense subset of $S^2$ using this ambient.
-Now we present the outline of this paper.
+This work aims to find a good notion to generalize near-symplectic structures on higher dimensions.
+We propose a definition on manifolds of dimensions $2n$ and use singular maps that resemble broken Lefschetz fibrations.
+We also study the underlying geometric structure, induced by the near-symplectic form, on the boundaries of tubular neighbourhoods, which are codimension 1 submanifolds in this setting.

-In section \ref{definition forms}, we suggest a definition of a near-symplectic structure in dimension 6.
-The idea is to relax the non-degeneracy condition of the symplectic form, while preserving some kind of self-duality of the 2-form.
-On a smooth, orientable, 6-manifold, we call closed 2-forms near-symplectic, if they degenerate to rank 2 at a 3-submanifold $Z_{\omega}$, but are symplectic everywhere else.
-Examples of near-symplectic 6-manifolds are given in sections \ref{example product} and \ref{example fibration}.
-The latter depicts the cases of near-symplectic 6-manifolds coming from 4-dimensional ones.
-The interaction between near-symplectic structures in these two dimensions illustrates how the near-symplectic concept on 6-manifolds relates itself naturally with the one on 4-dimensions.
+In section \ref{definition forms}, we suggest a definition of a near-symplectic structure in dimension $2n$.
+The goal is to relax the non-degeneracy condition of the symplectic form in a controlled way so that it degenerates exclusively on a certain submanifold.
+The idea starts by considering a closed 2-form $\omega$ on a smooth, orientable, $2n$-manifold $M$, such that $\omega^n \geq 0$.
+At the points where the degeneracy occurs, that is where $\omega^n =0$, we impose a transversality condition on the gradient or differential map of $\omega$.
+This transversality condition tells us that the singular locus $Z$ is a submanifold of codimension 3 in $M$, where $\omega^{n-1}_{p}=0$ for all $p\in Z$.
+We call these 2-forms near-symplectic.
+Examples of near-symplectic $2n$-manifolds are given in \ref{examples}